-The following fact \cite{Wy09} is useful to study the structure of symbol, so we give the proof in detail. \begin{Pro}{ } The longest row in a rigid $B_n$ partition always contains an odd number of boxes.
+The following fact \cite{Wy09} is useful for studying the structure of symbol, so we give the proof in detail. \begin{Pro}{ } The longest row in a rigid $B_n$ partition always contains an odd number of boxes.
 And the following two rows of the first row are either both of odd length or both of even length.
 This pairwise pattern then continues.
-If the Young tableau has an even number of rows the row of shortest length has to be even. \end{Pro} \begin{proof} For a partition in the $B_n$ theory, even integers appear an even number of times.
-So the sum of all odd integers is odd which implies that the number of odd integers is odd.
-It imply that the length of the partition which is the sum of the number of odd integers and even integers is odd.
+If the Young tableau has an even number of rows, the row of shortest length has to be even. \end{Pro} \begin{proof} Even integers appear an even number of times for a partition in the $B_n$ theory.
+So the sum of all odd integers is odd, which implies that the number of odd integers is odd.
+And the length of the partition which is the sum of the number of odd integers and even integers is odd.
 So the longest row contains an odd number of boxes.

 If the following two rows of the first row are of different parities, then the difference of the number of boxes between these two rows is odd.
-It imply that part '2' appears odd number of times in the partition, which is a contradiction.
+It imply that part 2 appears odd number of times in the partition, which is a contradiction.
 So the following two rows are either both of odd length or both of even length.
 In the same way, we can prove the next two rows are of the same parities.
-This pairwise pattern continues.
+This pairwise rows continues.

-The number of total boxes of a pairwise pattern is even.
-If the Young tableau has an even number of rows, then the number of the total boxes of the first row and shortest row is old.
-Since the longest row contains an odd number of boxes, the shortest row is even. \end{proof} \begin{rmk} If the last row is odd, there is an odd number of rows in the partition. \end{rmk}
+The number of total boxes of a pairwise rows is even.
+If the Young tableau has an even number of rows, then the number of the total boxes of the first row and shortest row is odd.
+Since the longest row contains an odd number of boxes, the first row is even. \end{proof} \begin{rmk} If the last row is odd, the number of rows of the partition is odd. \end{rmk}